Meet Estella, isn’t she beautiful?

 Since I’ve challenged myself to make 52 dragons this year, I’ve also taken up the challenge of making many of them in color combinations I wouldn’t otherwise consider.
 However, this week I am using my absolute favorite combination of colors.

 To learn why I’m making a dragon every week check out this post on Errol, dragon #1, for the details.

 Estella’s scales started out as a color blend of purple, blue and green.
 Specifically, Primo Purple Pearl, Sculpey Soufflé in Lagoon and Kato Polyclay in green.
 I just adore these colors and it made me happy to work with them.

 Click on any of the photos for a closer look.

-If you’d like to see my other dragon creations so far, I’ve made a Thursday’s Dragon Pinterest board just for them.
+If you’d like to keep up with my dragon creations this year, I’ve made a Thursday’s Dragon Pinterest board just for them.